Wild Kits, Surprise / Accidental Litters, Orphans, Kits

 *Rabbit kittens can require hand-rearing if they are true orphans due to maternal death, or because of mis-mothering or lactational failure of the doe.

-*It is important to remember that Does only suckle the kittens once every 24 hours, at night, for a period of only 5 minutes or so.
+*It is important to remember that Does only suckle the kittens once to twice every 24 hours, at night, for a period of only 5 minutes or so.
 The rest of the time she will leave them in the nest and ignore them completely - this is a survival strategy to avoid drawing the attention of predators to the nest.
+However when hand raising the kits will usually need more frequent feeding.

 *Does with a new litter can take 24 hours to start lactating.
 Mis-mothering can be diagnosed if the kits have not been fed for 48 hours.
 Unfed kits will have thin abdomens and wrinkled skin.